 Traditionally, the election of new Fellows and Scholars is announced annually by the Provost on Trinity Monday at 10.00 a.m. from the steps of the Public Theatre.
-New Fellows & Scholars for 2013 can be viewed here
+Fellows & Scholars for 2014 can be viewed here

 During Michaelmas term, the Central Fellowship Committee will begin to prepare recommendations for nomination to Fellowship in 2014.

-Fellowship is open to full-time lecturers, senior lecturers, associate professors and professors who have been members of staff for more than three years.
+Fellowship is open to full-time Assistant Professors, Associate Professors and Professors who have been members of staff for more than three years.